DeepCloth: Neural Garment Representation for Shape and Style Editing: Abstract

 \section{Abstract}

-Garment representation, animation and editing is a challenging topic in the area of computer vision and graphics.
-Existing methods cannot perform smooth and reasonable garment transition under different shape styles and topologies.
-In this work, we introduce a novel method, termed as \ourpaper, to establish a unified garment representation framework enabling free and smooth garment style transition.
-Our key idea is to represent garment geometry by a \say{UV-position map with mask}, which potentially allows the description of various garments with different shapes and topologies.
-Furthermore, we learn a continuous feature space mapped from the above UV space, enabling garment shape editing and transition by controlling the garment features.
-Finally, we demonstrate applications of garment animation, reconstruction and editing based on our neural garment representation and encoding method.
-To conclude, with the proposed \ourpaper, we move a step forward on establishing a more flexible and general 3D garment digitization framework.
-Experiments demonstrate that our method can achieve the state-of-the-art garment modeling results compared with the previous methods.
+Garment representation, editing and animation are challenging topics in the area of computer vision and graphics.
+It remains difficult for existing garment representations to achieve smooth and plausible transitions between different shapes and topologies.
+In this work, we introduce, \ourpaper, a unified framework for garment representation, reconstruction, animation and editing.
+Our unified framework contains 3 components: First, we represent the garment geometry with a \say{topology-aware UV-position map}, which allows for the unified description of various garments with different shapes and topologies by introducing an additional topology-aware UV-mask for the UV-position map.
+Second, to further enable garment reconstruction and editing, we contribute a method to embed the UV-based representations into a continuous feature space, which enables garment shape reconstruction and editing by optimization and control in the latent space, respectively.
+Finally, we propose a garment animation method by unifying our neural garment representation with body shape and pose, which achieves plausible garment animation results leveraging the dynamic information encoded by our shape and style representation, even under drastic garment editing operations.
+To conclude, with \ourpaper, we move a step forward in establishing a more flexible and general 3D garment digitization framework.
+Experiments demonstrate that our method can achieve state-of-the-art garment representation performance compared with previous methods.